-The Group has operations in Norway, UK, Sweden and Finland.
+The Group has operations in Norway, UK, the United States of America, Sweden and Finland.
 Net income from these operations is presented in NOK and thus affected by changes in exchange rates.
 The operating entities' day-to-day business is carried out in their local currency, while inter-company purchases of goods are carried out in the selling entity's local currency denomination.

-A dominating part of raw materials are purchased from suppliers denominated in EUR, USD and SEK.
-These currency cash flows are partially balanced by cash flows from international sales.
+A dominating part of raw materials are purchased from suppliers denominated in EUR and USD.
+These currency cash flows are partially balanced by cash flows from international sales, which grew 19% in 2023.